sidequery/yardstick/README.md

     COUNT(*) AS MEASURE order_count
 FROM sales;

--- Query with AGGREGATE() and AT modifiers (SEMANTIC prefix required) SEMANTIC SELECT
+-- Query with AGGREGATE() and AT modifiers
+-- SEMANTIC is required for AGGREGATE() without AT, optional for AT queries SEMANTIC SELECT
     year,
     region,